michaelromagne/advent-of-code-submissions-2023/day3-quivr/README.md

 If this limitation is too restrictive, you can also look at [other types of LLM chains](https://python.langchain.com/docs/modules/chains/document/), like Refine, Map Reduce and Map re-rank.

 **My opinion :** Overall, Quivr is a neat library and RAG is very powerful so I may create a few brains in the upcoming days, it may be fun and satisfying.

+This was also a good occasion to discover Supabase vector database and [Ollama](https://ollama.ai/) to run Llama 2 locally in a blink.